Spice bag

-A spice bag (or spicebag, spicy bag, spice box or spicy box; mála spíosrach) is a fast food dish, popular in most of Ireland and inspired by Chinese cuisine.
+A spice bag (or spicebag, spicy bag; mála spíosrach) is a fast food dish, popular in most of Ireland and inspired by Chinese cuisine.
 The dish is most commonly sold in Chinese takeaways in Ireland, and Irish-themed restaurants elsewhere.
-Typically, a spice bag consists of deep-fried salt and chilli chips, salt and chilli chicken (usually shredded, occasionally balls/wings), red and green peppers, sliced chili peppers, fried onions and a variety of spices.
+Typically, a spice bag consists of deep-fried salt and chilli chips, salt and chilli chicken (usually shredded, occasionally balls/wings), red and green peppers, sliced chili peppers, fried onions and a variety of spices served in a paper bag.
+The dish can also be packaged in a paper box as a spice box (or spicy box).
 A vegetarian or vegan option is often available, in which deep fried tofu takes the place of the shredded chicken.
 It is sometimes accompanied by a tub of curry sauce.

-Available in Chinese takeaways and fish and chip shops since the 2010s, the dish has developed something of a cult following, and a Facebook group created as a tribute to the dish has attracted over 17,000 members.
+Available in Chinese takeaways and chip shops since the 2010s, the dish has developed something of a cult following, and a Facebook group created as a tribute to the dish has attracted over 17,000 members.
 It is often cited as a popular hangover cure.
 It was voted 'Ireland's Favourite Takeaway Dish' in the 2020 Just Eat National Takeaway Awards in the Republic of Ireland, while in 2021 Deliveroo Ireland started a petition to create a "National Spice Bag Day".
 The dish is not as common in Northern Ireland.